Biotechnology: Tools & Techniques Quiz

 D. Capillary electrophoresis does not require an electric field

-What is the significance of non-coding introns in DNA profiling?
+What is the role of gene probes in DNA analysis?

 How can differences in DNA fragments help in forensic investigations?